indico/indico-maps/README.md

 # Indico Tile Server (CERN)

 This is a simple tile server microservice that we are publishing in hopes of being helpful to others who want to use the map functionality in [Indico 2.2](https://github.com/indico/indico) without a commercial provider.

 ## Introduction

-The Indico Tile Server is based on the [tileserver](https://github.com/klokantech/tileserver-gl) application.
+The Indico Tile Server is based on the [TileServer GL](https://github.com/klokantech/tileserver-gl) application.
 Tiles are the map pieces that are served to the client through HTTP.
-They are store in a file that can be built with the [tilemaker](ttps://github.com/systemed/tilemaker/blob/master/CONFIGURATION.md) application.
+They are stored in a file that can be built with the [tilemaker](ttps://github.com/systemed/tilemaker/blob/master/CONFIGURATION.md) application.

 `tilemaker` is using [OpenStreetMap](https://www.openstreetmap.org) (OSM) maps as input and